remipichon/voc/Readme.md

 #Some questions :)

 1. Gitlab files will be stored on ~/voc/core/gitlab or ~/gitlab ?
 Would say ~/gitlab for having a beautiful tree, but above you said "sed -i -e "s/HOSTNAME/$HOSTNAME/g" **gitlab/gitlab.rb**"
+2. I think we should split the dev and system code.
+All the system part (Gitlab, Docker, Runner, Registry, nginx) should be handle by ansible, so into /voc/ansible.
+   And then, all the JS code relative to the app should be stored into /voc/core.
+What do you think ?
+   If you agree, we have to move all the files from core to ansible except app which is the JS code.